heptarch/heptarch.github.io/projects.md

 management directed the idiosyncratic energies---the physicists and engineers, the foxes and hedgehogs, the goofballs, geniuses and jerks---into collectively useful channels.
-We might cautiously conclude that the recipe for success is equal parts good science, good management, and good institutional practice, with considerable overlap between ingredients.